Abul Khair Khan

 Abu'l Khair Khan was born as the second oldest son of Hajji (Qajı) Abdullah Sultan, a Kazakh mırza (aristocrat) who had quickly risen to the royal ranks after completing his hajj to Mecca.
 Like his father, Abu'l-Khair also began as a mırza before rising to the throne.
 This made him one of the few documented khans of the Kazakh Khanate to have not been descended from either Janibek Khan or Kerei Khan.
 Nonetheless, it was likely due to Abdullah's connections with the royal family that Abu'l Khair Khan himself became ruler.

-Abu'l Khair Khan took the throne in 1718 as the new khan of the Kazakhs.
+Abu'l-Khair Khan took the throne in 1718 as the new khan of the Kazakhs.
 In order to obtain Russian help against the Dzungars, Abul Khair Khan took an oath of allegiance to the Russian crown in 1731.
-In an attempt to unite his empire and prevent anyone from defecting and helping out the Dzungars, Abu'l Khair Khan also fostered a strong religious identity among the Sunni Muslim Kazakhs.
-He subsequently tried to limit the amount of Russian influence exercised over the Kazakh Little jüz since he still wanted his empire to function as an independent Islamic state.
+In an attempt to unite his empire and prevent anyone from defecting and helping out the Dzungars, Abu'l-Khair Khan also fostered a strong religious identity among the Sunni Muslim Kazakhs.
+Despite taking Russian citizenship and fostering an allyship with the tsar, though, Abu'l-Khair still tried to limit the amount of Russian influence exercised over the Kazakh Little jüz since he still wanted his empire to function as an independent Islamic state.
 According to a 2019 study, "neither Kazakhs nor Russian officials thought of their relationship as a form of annexation, but rather merely an alliance."

 For his contributions in reuniting the Kazakh people and defeating the Dzungars, Abu'l-Khair was bestowed with the title "Shah-i-Turan" (Persian for "King of Turan").
+However, some Kazakh still viewed his submission to the Russians as traitorous.
+He was beheaded in 1748 by his rival, Baraq Sultan for this act, which Baraq considered to be treason against the Kazakh people.